 12) What are the best treatments?
 And what are the worst treatments?

-Oftentimes, people with DD are given the wrong type of medicine.
-For instance, Valium-like drugs, or benzodiazepines.
-These medicines don’t particularly help chronic depression, and may become addictive.
+Oftentimes, people with DD and other forms of chronic depression are given the wrong type of medicine.
+For instance, their anxiety may be treated with Valium-like drugs, or benzodiazepines.
+Or their cognitive symptoms may be treated with stimulants such as Adderall or Ritalin.
+These medicines have their benefits, but don’t particularly help chronic depression, and may become addictive.

 The very worst treatments are “self-medication,” in which people use alcohol, cocaine, or other substances, to try to make themselves feel better.
 Obviously, these solutions may create problems of their own.

 13) When should you get psychotherapy?
 When should you get medication?
 And when you need both treatments?